chriseteka/aviron/README.md

 **Aviron** features:

-* Send documents via a socket from within a Java application to the *clamd*
-  daemon for on-the-fly virus scanning
+* Send documents through a socket from within a Java application to the *clamd* daemon for on-the-fly virus scanning
-* Send virus scan request for files and directories to the *clamd* daemon
+* Send virus scan requests for files and directories to the *clamd* daemon
 * Build virus scanners with support for quarantine.
 Infected files can be moved/copied to a quarantine directory
-* Dynamically limit *clamd* daemon CPU usage through time-based CPU limit profiles
+* Dynamically limit the *clamd* daemon CPU usage through time-based CPU limit profiles
+* The quarantine and CPU limit features are optional
 * Available for Linux and MacOS (battle tested on Alma Linux)

 The ClamAV tools (clamd, clamdscan, clamscan) are just simple virus scanners.
 They lack support for putting infected files into quarantine and do not have any CPU limiting features.

 ## Table of Content